soiluong/css-grid/README.md

 properties that comes with CSS grid, which include `grid-column-start`, `grid-column-end` and the `span` value.

+## When to use Flexbox and Grid?
+Flexbox is one dimensional which is good for presenting your content either in a row OR a column, and you want to distribute space.

+If you find yourself defining the width of each item of your flexbox then grid is the way to go.
+Grid is two dimensional so you can control both row and column from the parent.
+Also as seen in Example 2 the nav section overlapped with the header section.

 ## Links
 For more information, check out this link https://css-tricks.com/snippets/css/complete-guide-grid/